Thomas Haynes Bayly: Life

 After relocating from Bath to London, Bayly dedicated his time to writing ballads and pieces for the stage.
 The play Perfection, written during a journey by stagecoach from Bath to London and now regarded as his best dramatic work, was declined by many theatrical managers, but ultimately Madame Vestris produced it and appeared in it.
 Lord Chesterfield, who was present on the first night, declared that he never saw a better farce.
 The play became a great favourite at private theatricals, and on one occasion it was produced with a cast including the Marchioness of Londonderry and Lord Castlereagh.

 By 1831 Bayly and his wife were experiencing financial difficulties.
 He had invested his wife's dowry in coal mines, which proved unproductive.
 The agent who managed Mrs. Bayly's property in Ireland failed to provide satisfactory accounts.
 A replacement agent ultimately made the property pay, but these financial difficulties, combined with poor physical health, had a detrimental effect on Bayly's creativity.
 During a trip to France to convalesce, he was able to recover sufficiently to write the poem The Bridesmaid, which drew a flattering letter from Sir Robert Peel.

 Bayly regained his productivity, and in a short time he wrote thirty-six dramatic pieces.
 However, By 1837 he had begun to suffer from a range of serious medical conditions.
 His novel Weeds of Witchery, published that year, led a French critic to describe him as the Anacreon of English romance.
-In the same year he wrote a trilogy of novels, Kindness of Women, consisting of a double novel Kate Leslie and an independent tale David Dumps, Or, The Budget of Blunders.
+In the same year he wrote Kindness in Women, a three-volume collection consisting of a double novel Kate Leslie and an independent tale David Dumps, Or, The Budget of Blunders.
 They were published by Richard Bentley.
 He developed dropsy and jaundice, and he died on 22 April 1839.
 He was buried at Cheltenham, his epitaph being written by his friend Theodore Hook.
 Bayly played the harmonica, guitar, and banjo.